 35. National LEGO Day (January 28)

-There are so many LEGO fundraisers out there that LEGO has its own hashtag for the occasion: #buildtogive, so combining the hashtag with this day of creativity is the perfect storm for a LEGO-centric fundraising event.
+There are so many LEGO fundraisers out there that LEGO has its own hashtag for the occasion: #buildtogive, so combining the hashtag with these January fundraisers is the perfect storm for a LEGO-centric fundraising event.
 You could have everyone contribute to one big LEGO masterpiece together, or you could host a contest with prizes for the best creations.

 Extra mile: Find a LEGO competition near you and get your community involved in supporting kids learning STEM.